 Cameroonian freelance journalist Tsi Conrad was sentenced in 2018 to 15 years in Kondengui Central Prison on anti-state charges.
-His appeal is before a military appeals tribunal.
 In September 2019, he was sentenced to additional time in prison, to run concurrently, for allegedly taking part in protests by inmates over poor prison conditions.
 The United Nations Working Group on Arbitrary Detention in July 2021 found that Conrad was arbitrarily detained and called on the Cameroonian government to immediately release him.

 Conrad, a freelance journalist, writer, and filmmaker in Bamenda, the capital of Cameroon’s English-speaking Northwest Region, was sentenced to 15 years in jail on May 25, 2018, by a military court in Yaoundé, Cameroon’s capital, according to news reports.

 The journalist was found guilty of terrorism, secession, hostility against the state, contempt for civil authority, rebellion, and spreading false news, including by electronic means, according to the court judgment, which CPJ reviewed, and a local news report.

 Conrad provided video and images to the pro-separatist news website Bareta News, according to the owner of the outlet, Mark Bareta.
 The images were also used by privately owned Abakwa FM radio and CNTV in Bamenda, a person familiar with the case, who spoke to CPJ on the condition of anonymity, said.
 Conrad also did work for Ruphina’s House, a news agency and film production company that he started in 2013, and for Cejay Productions, a multimedia company involved in news collection, filmmaking, and graphic design that was started in 2008.